 These results are presented as counts of records with identical completeness scores with respect to the recommendation.
 The completeness scores are given in terms of the number of elements that are missing from a record, so low scores are good.

 When a recommendation includes multiple levels (e.g. Mandatory, Recommended, and Optional), the scores are given as a series of numbers, one for each level.
 These are termed signatures.
 Typically, many records are missing the same concepts and, therefore, have identical signature score groups.
-Signature score groups are a way to expose the shining examples, the most complete metadata in the collection.
-They provide a good way to curate similarly documented metadata records and to chart a path towards completeness.
+Signature score groups are a way to identify the most complete records in each collection.
+They provide a good way to identify similar metadata records and to chart a path towards completeness.

 The signature 2 3 1 indicates a metadata record that has been tested for three levels and is missing 2 concepts from the first level, 3 from the second, and 1 concept from the third level.
 This record is less complete than a record with a signature of 1 1 1 and more complete than a record with a signature of 3 4 3.